frequently asked questions

 How much do I get paid?

-First year staffers make $225 per week of camp.
+New staff salaries start at $300 per week of camp.
+Returning staff start at $325.
+Leadership roles start at $375.
 Your housing is covered throughout the whole summer, and your meals are paid for while camp is running.

 How many Centrikid locations are there?